This guide will outline two methods for preparing data from your PostGIS database to upload to Mapbox Studio:

 Back in the Add PostGIS Table(s) dialog box, click the Connect button to connect to your local database.

-You should see a label appear in the Schema column, for this example we see public.
+You should see a label appear in the Schema column.
+The label in the screenshot below is public.
 Click the arrow next to the label to expand the nested table values.
 Next, click to select the tables you want to show in your project.

-When you’re finished click Add (located on the bottom left).
+When you’re finished, click the Add button on the bottom left of the dialog box.

 You should now be able to see your data visualized in QGIS.